Learn more about setting up your IMAP server connection

 Note: The IMAP server for Gmail is: imap.gmail.com.

-For more information about IMAP connections in Office 365, see POP and IMAP email settings for Outlook.
+For more information about IMAP connections in Microsoft 365 or Office 365, see POP and IMAP email settings for Outlook.

 Values for security and port